Rubio91147/holbertonschool-shell/io_redirections_and_filters/README.md

 Output format: One line, one word
 Words should be sorted
 Display lines containing the pattern “root”
-Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd What's next?